Currency:USD $

 • Rumble, Neeko, Malzahar, who generally engage in closer combat.

-• Effect: Damaging abilities burn enemies for adaptive damage over time, with increased damage after burning for three seconds.
+• Effect: Damaging abilities burn enemies for adaptive damage over time, with the burn scaling off bonus AD and AP and increasing after three seconds.

-• Optimal Users: Cassiopeia, Anivia, Karthus, Malzahar, Swain, among others, are expected to leverage this rune effectively.
+• Optimal Users: Cassiopeia, Anivia, Karthus, Malzahar, Swain are the early test cases.

-• Mechanics: Requires dealing 25% of an enemy's max health to trigger movement speed and slow resist.
+• Mechanics: Requires dealing 25% of an enemy's max health in 3 seconds to trigger 40% movement speed (75% for ranged) plus 50% slow resist for 3 seconds.

 Newly Added Item: Doran's Bow